Lessons from an Encounter with a Cockroach

 I left the dogs outside and ran into the public bathroom down the hall.
 When I saw myself in the mirror, I stood there, shocked by my dreadful appearance – some crazed, deranged person covered in wine.
 The visual of everything that had just happened flashed through my mind.

 I busted out laughing, harder than I had laughed in a very long time.
-It was unbelievable, To me, it seemed so evident that the cockroach had sensed my thoughts.
+It was unbelievable, to me, it seemed so evident that the cockroach had sensed my thoughts.
 He clearly showed me that size does not matter when it comes to showing power.
 I was terrified of that tiny little roach.
 I also realized the cockroach was probably just as afraid of me.
 Why else would the little fella do that?

 I washed as much of the wine off as I could from my clothes and hair, knowing I had to let my dogs back into the building from the empty courtyard which I still had never made it to.